Fatima Meer: Political activist

-On 1975, Fatima Meer co-founded the Black Women's Federation (BWF) with Winnie Mandela.
-Meer became the first presiden of the organisation.
-A year later, she was banned again for period of five years.
-The banned order came after her attendance on meeting of the Black Studies Programme where she was a key speakers in a speech entitled, "Twenty-Five Years of Apartheid Rule".
+In 1975, Meer co-founded the Black Women's Federation (BWF) with Winnie Mandela.
+Meer became the first president of the organisation.
+A year later, she was banned again for a period of five years.
+The banning order came after she attended a meeting of the Black Studies Programme where she was a key speaker with a speech entitled "Twenty-Five Years of Apartheid Rule".
 In June 1976, after Soweto Uprisings, 11 women from BWF were arrested and detained under Section 6 of the Terrorism Act.
 They were placed in solitary confinement at Fort Prison on Johannesburg.
 She narrowly survived an assassination attempt shortly after her release from detention in 1976 when she was shot at her family home in Durban, but not harmed.
 Her son, Rashid, went into exile in the same year.
 She was attacked again and blamed the second attack on the Black Consciousness Movement and Inkatha Freedom Party.

 During the 1980s, Meer founded Co-ordinating Committee of Black (Indian, Coloured, African) Ratepayers Organisations to oppose the injustices which were happening to the black townships caused by Durban municipality.
-She declined the offering of a seat in parliament in 1994 caused of her preference for non-governmental work.
-In May 1999, Fatima founded the Concerned Citizens’ Group [CCG] to persuade Indian people not to vote for white parties one next election.
+She declined the offer of a seat in parliament in 1994, because of her preference for non-governmental work.
+In May 1999, Meer founded the Concerned Citizens' Group (CCG) to persuade Indian people not to vote for white parties in the next election.

 She was a strong supporter of the Iranian Revolution and boycotted Salman Rushdie's trip to South Africa in 1998, claiming that he was a blasphemer.
 She was involved in protests against the oppression and assault of the Palestinian people and the US-led invasion of Afghanistan.
 She founded Jubilee 2000 to campaign for the cancellation of Third World debt.

 Charity work

-She published her book entitled Portrait of Indian South Africans on 1969 and donated all revenue from the sale of the book to the Gandhi Settlement for the needs to build Gandhi Museum and Clinic.
+She published her book entitled Portrait of Indian South Africans in 1969 and donated all revenue from the sale of the book to the Gandhi Settlement for the needs to build Gandhi Museum and Clinic.
 She helped an operation to rescue 10 000 Indian flood victims at Tin Town which was located on the banks of the Umgeni River.
 Meer built temporary housing in a tent and organized relief food and clothing.
 Later, she successfully negotiated permanent settlement for them in Phoenix.
 Meer also founded and became a leader of Natal Education Trust which gather money from the Indian community to build schools in Umlazi, Port Shepstone and Inanda.